Emmanuel-Roy/Emoo-Boy/README.md

 ### Pokemon Gold and Silver
 * I honestly have no idea how to fix the "no window available for popping" error.

-* At this point, I plan to revisit this after implementing the RTC MBC feature.
+* I implemented a basic RTC, it's not very accurate and doesn't use latching, just reads from the system clock whenever an RTC value is needed.
+However, it works fine enough for this game.
+* I fixed the save loading error by allowing the game to read from RAM if reading from the RTC didn't work.

 ### General Fixes